slott56/slott56.github.io/Pelican/content/blog/2025/10/2025-10-04-design_principles_grasp_patterns.rst

 -------------

 This is also a very desirable feature of object design.
-This isn't (explicitly) a SOLID design principle, but lurks in she shadows of the SOLID **Single Responsibilty Principle**.
+This isn't (explicitly) a SOLID design principle, but lurks in she shadows of the SOLID **Single Responsibility Principle**.
-In order to have a single responsibility, there must be a cohesive design to the class.
+In order to have a single Responsibility, there must be a cohesive design to the class.

 Polymorphism
 ------------